NidalChateur/OC_P9/README.md

-# LITReview : a Django application
+# LITReview : A Django application using the Bootstrap framework v5.1.

-The OCMovies-API project is a REST API application to be executed locally in the context of educational projects.
-It provides movie information from GET http endpoints.
-The API provides these endpoints to get detailed infomation about movies filtered by various criteria such as genre, IMDB score or year.
-Endpoints allow users to retrieve information for individual movies or lists of movies.
+Our new application allows users to request or publish reviews of books or articles.
+The application features three main use cases:

+1. Publishing reviews of books or articles.
+2. Requesting reviews on a specific book or article.
+3. Searching for interesting articles and books to read, based on others' reviews.

 ## Installation

-This locally-executable API can be installed and executed from [http://localhost:8000/api/v1/titles/](http://localhost:8000/api/v1/titles/) using the following steps.
+This locally executable Django application can be installed by following the steps outlined below.

-### Option 2: Installation and execution without pipenv (using venv and pip)
+### Installation and Execution of the Application using venv and pip

 1. Clone this repository using `$ git clone clone https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR.git` (you can also download the code using [as a zip file](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR/archive/refs/heads/master.zip))
 2. Move to the ocmovies-api root folder with `$ cd ocmovies-api-en`